nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list meetings
-2. AddresSoc shows a list of meetings
-3. User requests to add a meeting in the list
+1. User requests to add a meeting to the meeting list
-4. AddresSoc adds the meeting
+2. AddresSoc adds the meeting

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The arguments passed are invalid.

-    * 3a1.
+    * 1a1.
 AddressBook shows an error message.

-      Use case resumes at 2.
+      Use case resumes at step 1.

-* 3b.
+* 1b.
 The mandatory arguments are not passed.

-    * 3b1.
+    * 1b1.
 AddressBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 **Use case: Delete a meeting**